 As discussed in Section 6.2.3, the OSE estimates that the landscape irrigation water requirement using flood or sprinkler irrigation for Bermuda grass in Grant County is 27.70 gallons per square foot per year (Wilson, 1996).
 Bermuda is a warm season grass commonly used in the Southwest.
-Assuming that households are irrigating 600 square feet of Bermuda grass (20 by 30 feet), the landscape irrigation water requirement would be 16,620 gallons per year (although actual use may be far greater because grass is generally over-watered).
+Assuming that households are irrigating 600 square feet of Bermuda grass (20 by 30 feet), the landscape irrigation water requirement would be 16,620 gallons per year.
+While the actual irrigation use will vary for each residence, with some not watering regularly and others using more water (because grass is generally over-watered), this figure provides a ballpark estimate of current residential irrigation usage.
 The 2011 Town of Silver City water billing database includes 5,293 residential accounts (Table 7).
-If 5 percent of households (265 households) were to remove 600 square feet of grass, 4.4 million gallons (13.5 acre-feet) of water would be saved each year.
-If 10 percent of households (530 households) were to remove 600 square feet of grass, 8.8 million gallons (27 acre-feet) of water would be saved each year.
+If 5 to 10 percent of households (265 to 530 households) were to remove 600 square feet of grass, 4.4 to 8.8 million gallons (13.5 to 27 acre-feet) of water would be saved each year.